 From tire compounds to water slides, factors that affect friction are important considerations in modern engineering and design.
 In this kit, students define friction and discover how different textures affect the speed and distance of moving objects as they slide solid maple blocks down a ramp.
 They'll experiment with six different textiles as they investigate which one creates desired results and why.

-The ramp features strong ABS construction for years of institutional use and measures 48”L x 33”W x 38”H; 19 lb.
+The ramp features strong ABS construction for years of institutional use and measures 48"L x 33"W x 38"H; 19 lb.
 Six color-coded textiles include cotton (orange), vinyl (purple), cordura (blue), latex foam (white), polyurethane (red) and nylon (green).
-They measure 54-3/4”L x 12”W. The maple blocks are 6”L x 4”W x 1-3/4”H; 5 oz.
+They measure 54-3/4"L x 12"W. The maple blocks are 6"L x 4"W x 1-3/4"H; 5 oz.
 Included lesson direction is adaptable for grades K-4 and 5-8.
+The included lesson direction details setup instructions, activities by grade level, learning objectives, and teaching suggestions to expand lessons.
 Kit accommodates up to 4 students.
 See full contents list below.
 Recommended for Elementary and up.